Daniel-KM/Omeka-S-module-Statistics/README.md

 - [ ] Add tests.
 - [ ] Add stored generated index (year, month, day, hour) (doctrine 2.11, so Omeka 4).
 - [ ] Add a table to store search (q, fulltext_search, others?).
+- [ ] Include the right sidebar search form (the one used in site resources and pages) in by-value statistics.

 Warning